 What llms.txt does

-There's no URL limit in the protocol, but the intent is a file short enough to read in under a minute.
+There's no URL limit in the proposal, but the intent is a file short enough to scan quickly.
 Level-two headings group related surfaces; bullet list items point at canonical URLs.
-An optional /llms-full.txt variant extends this with one-sentence summaries per link, which is more useful for agents doing research than for quick context-loading.
+Optional companion files can provide expanded context for agents doing research rather than quick context-loading.

 A side-by-side comparison